Few scientific advances in recent years have been as game-changing as the discovery of mTOR (the mammalian target of rapamycin).

 This “repair mode” is really the state that will translate into longevity, as this maintenance environment is less inductive to disease.

-Ultimately, this process is controlled by mTOR, which receives signals from nutrient sensors and tells our cells whether to repair or gives them a green light to replicate.
+Ultimately, this process is controlled by mTOR, which is a protein enzyme that receives signals from nutrient sensors and tells our cells whether to repair or gives them a green light to replicate.

 There are a few major sensors that will detect the availability of nutrients and redirect our genes—essentially effecting our genetic expression.